aws-controllers-k8s/dev-tools/README.md

 The setup command will simply create a yaml file named `$HOME/.ackdev.yaml` (you can choose a different file path `--config-file`)

-!!!
-If you are already a contributor you probably want to use `$GOPATH/github.com/aws-controllers-k8s` as `$WORKDIR`.
+> If you are already a contributor you probably want to use `$GOPATH/github.com/aws-controllers-k8s` as `$WORKDIR`.
-If you are here to just to test the tool, it is recommendable that you to set your `$WORKDIR` to a different directory.
+If you only want to test the tool,
+I recommended that you to set your `$WORKDIR` to a different directory.

-!!!
-Will my projects work/compile if i use a different directory than `$GOPATH/github.com/aws-controllers-k8s` ?
+> Will my projects work/compile if i use a different directory than `$GOPATH/github.com/aws-controllers-k8s` ?
 Yes, even if it's not inside `GOPATH`, it will work as expected.
 Since Go 1.11.4 the Go compiler doesn't rely **entirely** on GOPATH to build projects.

 You can view your generated configuration using: